Red meat and dairy produced in the UK are amongst the most sustainable in the world*

 Source – Defra 2020

-Although a lot of our countryside in the UK is farmland, only a small amount can actually be used to grow crops like wheat and potatoes and even less to grow fruit and vegetables.
+Although a lot of our countryside in the UK is farmland (70%), only around 35% of it can actually be used to grow crops like wheat and potatoes.
+With only around half of that land able to grow fruit and vegetables.

-In fact, 65% of the UK’s agricultural land is typically grassland, meadows, woodlands, hills and even mountains.
-This land is unable to sustain food crops, but is ideal for grazing cattle and sheep.
+This means that 65% of the UK’s agricultural land is grassland and meadows, unable to support food crops, but ideal for grazing animals.

-Using this land to graze livestock, like sheep and cows, allows farmers to produce good-quality, nutritious food and maintain the land for nature, providing wildlife with habitats for food sources and shelter.
+By using this land to graze livestock like cattle and sheep, farmers can produce good-quality, nutritious food, while maintaining the land for nature, providing wildlife with habitats, food sources and shelter.

-We may love to moan about our weather, but rainwater makes up around 90% of the water needed to raise livestock in the UK*, so it’s pretty convenient that we get so much rain.
+We may love to moan about our weather, but rainwater makes up around 90% of the water needed to produce red meat and dairy in Britain*, so it’s pretty convenient that we get so much rain.